 Game development provides students a solid basis to pursue employment in the field of simulation, game development, and visual storytelling while being flexible enough to allow students to pursue a major in another discipline.

 Majors in computer science are not able to earn a game development minor.
-Majors in computer science wishing to specialize in game development should pursue a concentration in game development.
+Majors in computer science wishing to specialize in game development should pursue the concentration.

 Game Development Minor